Spain, Germany to discuss energy crisis at 1-day summit

 Ministers attending include those for foreign affairs, defense, ecological transition, agriculture and universities, and several bilateral accords will be signed.

-Sánchez and Scholz will meet for an inaugural ceremony in the afternoon and are due to give a joint news conference later in the evening.
+Sánchez and Scholz took part in an inaugural ceremony in a square in A Coruña before starting a bilateral meeting.
+The ministers were also to hold sideline meetings before meeting with Sánchez and Scholz.
+The two leaders were to give a joint news conference later.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.